Castaic, California: 2020 census

+Income

 In 2023, the US Census Bureau estimated that the median household income was $132,153, and the per capita income was $50,338.
 About 3.8% of families and 4.0% of the population were below the poverty line.

 Education

 Elementary and middle school students attend schools in the Castaic Union School District.
-High school students attend Castaic High School in the William S. Hart Union High School District.
+The high school district is William S. Hart Union High School District.
+High school students attend Castaic High School in the William S. Hart District.
 Castaic High School first opened in 2019.